chaitanyavp/aerozen/README.md

 # aerozen

-An android app to help users collaborate on a group project.
+A Firebase-powered android app to help users collaborate on a group project on a Kanban-style board.